fionnmccarthy/pands-problem-sheet/README.md

     print("Please enter a positive number")
 ```
 ### Solution:
 1. Initially I define the function Sqrt(), where I set out what the function will do when ever it is called upon.
-Form the research I found..
+From the research I found..
 2.
 3.
 4. The user is asked to input a positive number, it is set as a float to enable a decimal point number being entered here.
 5. The if statement is used in order to error handle a negative number being entered.
-6. Therefore if teh number is greatwer than 1 the blcok of code will be executed, which willl apply the sqrt() function defined previously to teh number entered and store it in 'Squareroot'.
+6. Therefore if the number is greater than 1 the block of code will be executed, which will apply the sqrt() function defined previously to the number entered and store it in 'Squareroot'.
 7. The squareroot of the number is then printed.
 ### Input:
 **Enter a positive number: 14.5**